Future-Proof your Leadership Skills!

 The mission for your company’s existence or the “why” provides structure, meaning and an ethical code for your employees and executives.
 Authenticity, enthusiasm and strong sense of purpose, has a flow on effect, in breaking down the “just a job” mentality, fostering pride and creating a vibrant workplace culture.
 Authentic leaders take time to get to know themselves and their core values.
 This kind of leader has meaningful relationships with their team, which equates to better alignment and performance outcomes, as well as, maintaining trust and cohesion with stakeholders and the staff they lead.
 To implement this into your leadership, you will need to assess what it is about your company/job that you truly connect with.

-As previously discussed in last month’s newsletter, emotional intelligence is often an indicator of a strong leader, as they are skilled at understanding and managing emotions and open and honest communication.
+As previously discussed in one of our past newsletters, emotional intelligence is often an indicator of a strong leader, as they are skilled at understanding and managing emotions and open and honest communication.
 The results of a leader with emotional intelligence is a dynamic workforce, that feels valued by their leaders, better team work, improved communication and enhanced empathy.
 In order to cultivate your EQ try these suggestions: manage your negative emotions, be mindful of your vocabulary, practice empathy, know your stress triggers and, practice resilience.

 Open yourself to new ideas and foster organisational learning